samelawrence/csc/readme.md

 #CSC website

-This is a single page informational site for CSC
+This is a single page informational site for Cable Services Company.